 Partner, Head of Property Department

-Caroline joined the firm as a Conveyancer working from the firm's Corbridge office in January 2020 with 25 years experience, having spent a large part of her career based in Newcastle City Centre.
-Caroline deals with all aspect of Residential Conveyancing and will ensure your transaction runs as smoothly as possible
+Caroline joined the firm in January 2020 with 25 years experience and works from the firm's Corbridge Office, having spent a large part of her career based in Newcastle City Centre.
+Caroline is Greg Smith's PA and will ensure your transaction runs as smoothly as possible